Early-LIfe-Capstone-Project/EarlyLifeCapstone/README.md

 This is our Capstone Project Code

-Our Repository and Git Log is stored at https://github.com/Early-LIfe-Capstone-Project/EarlyLifeCapstone
+Our Repository and Git Log is stored at https://github.com/Early-LIfe-Capstone-Project/EarlyLifeCapstone and https://gitlab.cs.uct.ac.za/mhmzah023/EarlyLifeCapstone

 this is our git log: